zpz/mpservice/docs/streamer.rst

   just the count of them.
 This is used when the final operator exists mainly for a side effect, such as saving things to a database.

+The latter two methods are trivial wrappers of the first.

 Finally, :class:`~Streamer` is a context manager.
-If you have added a concurrent operator, and you may break out of the iteration prematurely or errors may occur, then you should consume the stream with context management, like this::
+If you have added a concurrent operator, and the cunsumption may end prematurely (you break out of the iteration) or abnormally due to exception raised in any component, then you should consume the stream with context management, like this::

     stream = Streamer(...).map(...)...parmap(...)...